 Shared objectives reached

-Blocking risk management based on the fear to start a nex project
+Risk management that blocks or restricts effort, based on the fear to start the project

-Waterfall / V model for all the projects, despite low compatibility, making teams guilty and hesitant
+Applying Waterfall / V model for all the projects, despite having low compatibility, making teams guilty and hesitant

 Self-organised motivated teams